Not Sure What To Make For Dinner? Get This FREE Easy Recipes E-book!

 This is an unusual watermelon salad recipe.
 Until now, the only salad I made with watermelon was watermelon fruit salad, and it was a dessert salad.
 This watermelon feta salad is definitely savory, and is not a dessert.

-You do not mix this salad - just put it together on a plate and serve!
+You do not mix this salad – just put it together on a platter and serve!
 Since feta is salty, you will not need any salt in this salad.

 The salad also looks great - red watermelon with white feta - and it will look great on your table!